editorconfig/editorconfig-emacs/README.md

 ## Installation

-Download the [EditorConfig core][] and follow the instructions in the README and INSTALL files to install it.
+Download the [EditorConfig C Core][] and follow the instructions in the README and INSTALL files to install it.

 Once EditorConfig core is installed, copy [`editorconfig.el`][] to `~/.emacs.d/lisp`